 Ensure your USB webcam is selected as the video source in the software.
 Enable the HDMI capture card to output the feed to your display.

-If you’re looking for a simple upgrade to make your live streams look more polished, the OBSBOT Tiny 2 4K webcam is a strong option.
+If you’re looking for a simple upgrade to make your live streams look more polished, the OBSBOT Tiny 3 4K PTZ Webcam is the ultimate choice.

-A compact yet powerful webcam, the OBSBOT Tiny 2 4K makes high-quality live streaming much easier.
+A compact yet powerful webcam, the OBSBOT Tiny 3 4K redefines professional-grade live streaming and remote interaction.

 OBS is a powerful tool for converting your USB webcam to HDMI.
 Here’s how to use OBS to display your webcam feed on a second monitor connected to your computer.